apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 ```

 A protocol's requirements themselves can also be isolated.
-This can offer more fine-grained control around how isolation is inferred
+This allows more fine-grained control around how isolation is inferred
 for conforming types.

 ```swift